 THE OUTSPOKEN TEAM

-Drawing on our diverse cultural experiences (we’re from Denmark, America and the UK), our professional experiences and our understanding as parents (our children are young adults, teenagers and toddlers), we have set out to give parents the guidance and resources to communicate openly and positively with their children
+Drawing on our diverse professional and cultural experiences (we’re from America and Denmark) and our understanding as parents (our children are teenagers and young adults), we’ve set out to give parents the guidance and resources to communicate openly and positively with their children

 Introducing Outspoken Sex Ed’s driving forces...